 Surfer Girl style

-We stalk the most stylish surfer girls and pin their look down to 10 items
+We stalk the most stylish surfer girls and pin their look down to 10 items that complete that surfer girl look.
+There are also discount codes for Salt Gypsy and Connor Hats!

 Mainstream surf companies like Roxy and Billabong will sell you a vision of empty beaches, toned bums, sandy smiles and seashells.
-That’s all very well if you live in a surf town, but how can you achieve this meticulous surfer girl inspired look when back home in the city?
+That’s all very well if you live in a surf town, but how can you achieve this meticulous surfer girl look when back home in the city?
 Surf style steals heavily from the Bohemian fashion look, made famous by Londoner, actress and It girl Sienna Miller.
-Boho style is all about floaty tunics, lightweight fabrics, indie clothing and rock-beachy hair.
+Boho style is all about floaty tunics, lightweight fabrics, indie clothing and sunkissed beach hair.
 Everything seems to work together while being a touch misplaced and somewhat in contrast.

-The white strappy dress:
+The white strappy surfer dress:

 A staple throw on item.
-The white strappy dress should be loose fitting, light-weight and have a touch of detail that makes it unique (not plain and boring).
+The white strappy dress should be loose-fitting, light-weight and have a touch of detail that makes it unique (not plain and boring).
 Be it an interesting strap, exposed back, embroidered pattern or a frayed hemline, these little details give the dress an edge over the simple white T-shirt dress or tank top dress.

 There is no doubt about it.
 The go-to brand that all the girls wear is Spell & The Gypsy out of Byron Bay Australia.
 No one does a floaty white dress like these guys.
 Thank me later.
 You’re welcome!